Workshops, Lectures, Classes, Residencies & Lessons

 When I was working in arts admin full time, I used to say that I didn’t have a particular media that was my specialty but that my specialty was that I could teach a beginner class in anything.
 My business cards say “artist & teacher” because I really believe that teaching and creating art as a community is core to my own artistic practice.
 It’s part of the art that I do.

-Selected venues where I have taught classes and workshops:
+Selected venues where I have taught in-person classes and workshops:

 - Arrowmont School of Arts & Crafts (Gatlinburg TN)